-Her short stories have been published or are forthcoming in Rum Punch Press, Lumen, Prose ‘N Cons Mystery Magazine, Writing Raw, PoemMemoirStory, The Santa Fe Writers Project Quarterly, The Borfski Press, and Riverhawk.
+Her short stories have been published or are forthcoming in Rum Punch Press, Lumen, Prose ‘N Cons Mystery Magazine, Writing Raw, PoemMemoirStory, The Santa Fe Writers Project Quarterly, The Borfski Press, Riverhawk, and The SFWP Annual.
 And her short story “The Addict” was nominated for a Pushcart Prize in 2015.
 She is currently working on a novel.

 Photo by Jes Baker